k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/01_Admin_Module_Overview.md

 The Admin module provides the means to:
 - Define regulations covered by the DPM
 - Create the Activities supported for each regulation
-- Create the Flows, Stages and Tasks needed for the execution of a customer request
+- Create the Flows, Stages,+ and Tasks needed for the execution of a customer request
 - Manage User roles.
 - Define customer consent topics, and more.

 **Admin Menu options**

-Once a user logs into the DPM system as Administrator, the screen is updated with two frames (windows) of information.
-The left frame displays a list of Admin menu options for this module.
-The right frame displays the Regulations list.
+When a user logs into the DPM system as Administrator, the screen displays two windows.
+The left window displays a list of <b>ADMIN</b> menu options for this module, and the right frame displays the <b>Regulations List</b>.

 ![image](/articles/DPM/images/figure_2_admin_module.png)

-From the left window (frame), the Administrator can access the available DPM configuration options.
+From the left window, the Administrator can access the available DPM configuration options.
 The details for each option are described in the next section, <i>DPM Configuration</i>.